Joy of Sex (film): Production

-Release
+Release and reception

 The film was given a theatrical release in the United States by Paramount Pictures in August 1984.
 It grossed $4,463,841 at the box office.

 The film was given a release on VHS by Paramount Home Video in the 1980s.
-To date, the film has still not been officially released on DVD.
+In 2025, the film, which never had a DVD, was released on Blu-ray by Vinegar Syndrome imprint Cinematographe.

+Joy of Sex was panned by critics and audiences upon release.
+While the film has no critics' score on review aggregator website Rotten Tomatoes, 46% of over 1,000 audience members gave the film a positive rating.
+Its only currently registered critic review, coming from Brian Orndorf, is registered as 'Rotten."
+He called it "a DOA offering of shenanigans, and while a bit of effort is made to disrupt the usual in this type of entertainment, it's not enough to support a mess of a movie."
+Audiences polled by CinemaScore gave the film an average grade of "D" on an A+ to F scale.

 Eleanor Mannikka of All Movie Guide has nothing but disdain for the movie: